 Magical cruising grounds just a stone's throw from France.

-To Victor Hugo, the Channel Islands are like 'little bits of France dropped into the sea and picked up by Britain'.
+To the French author Victor Hugo, the Channel Islands are like 'little bits of France dropped into the sea and picked up by Britain'.

 To visiting vessels, the Bailiwick of Guernsey is quite simply a truly unique and delightful cruising ground.
 Thousands of British and European sailors descend on the waters around Guernsey each year, tempted by its culture, clear warm waters, plentiful sunshine, stunning beaches and beautiful scenery.